-You can place the banners on your sidebar, footer, header or even in posts.
+You can place the banners on your blog sidebar, footer, header or even between posts.
 This blog monetization method works best if you have tons of traffic as most agreement is based on impressions (how many people see the ads) and, sometimes, clicks (how many people click the banner).

 One good thing about this method, however, is that unlike affiliate marketing, it is not your business what action(s) people take after seeing or clicking the ads, which makes it an easy way for anyone to make money from a blog,

 You can check out BuySellAds for opportunities.
 You can as well host and manage the ad banners yourself.
 All you need is a plugin like AdRotate or AdSanity to do such thing as rotate the banners, manage the placement, monitor clicks and all.